pragmarb/pragma-decorator/README.md

 }
 ```

 This also works for nested associations.
-For instance, if the customer has a `company` association
+For instance, if the customer had a `company` association,
-marked as expandable, you can pass `expand[]=customer&expand[]=customer.company` to get that
+you could pass `expand[]=customer&expand[]=customer.company` to get the company expanded too.
-association expanded too.

 Note that you will have to pass the associations to expand as a user option when rendering: